-As of March 31, 2019, the Company had cash of \$840,000 and working capital of \$5,104,000 compared to \$1,329,000 and \$7,910,000, respectively, at March 31, 2018.
-On August 30, 2016, the Revolving Credit Agreement (the Credit Agreement), which the Company and First Foundation Bank (the Bank) entered into on June 3, 2016, became effective.
+As of March 31, 2020, the Company had cash of \$2,417,000 and working capital of \$8,369,000 compared to \$840,000 and \$5,104,000, respectively, at March 31, 2019.
+On August 30, 2016, the Revolving Credit Agreement (the "Credit Agreement"), which the Company entered into with First Foundation Bank ("the Bank") on June 3, 2016, became effective.
 The Credit Agreement allows the Company to borrow up to \$2,000,000 on a revolving basis.
-At March 31, 2019, the Company had outstanding borrowings of \$2,000,000 on the line of credit.
-The line of credit is subject to renewal on August 30, 2019 and the Company intends to renew or replace it with another line of credit on or before the expiration date.
+At March 31, 2020 and 2019, the Company had outstanding borrowings of \$2,000,000 on the line of credit.
+The line of credit is subject to renewal on August 30, 2020 and the Company intends to renew or replace it with another line of credit on or before the expiration date.

-As of March 31, 2019, the Company had \$5,828,000 in long-term debt (Term Loans) payable to the Bank that require the payment of principal and interest monthly through August 2032.
-Pursuant to the terms of the Term Loans and the Credit Agreement, the Company is subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
+As of March 31, 2020, the Company had \$5,249,000 in long-term debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
+Pursuant to the Term Loans and the Credit Agreement, the Company is subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
 As of March 31, 2019, the Company's debt service coverage ratio of -0.66:1 fell short of the Bank's annual requirement of 1.25:1.
 Additionally, on March 31, 2019, the Company's current ratio of 1.49:1 fell short of the Bank's annual requirement of 1.50:1.
-On June 17, 2019, the Bank provided the Company with a letter waiving the covenant violations as of March 31, 2019, but noting that the Bank reserved its rights to declare a default in the future if any covenants remain out of compliance at applicable measurement dates (Note 6).
+On June 17, 2019, the Bank provided the Company with a letter waiving the covenant violations as of March 31, 2019, but noting that the Bank reserved its rights to declare a default in the future if any covenants remain out of compliance at applicable measurement dates.

 In fiscal 2019, the Company experienced events that led to a reduction in sales and cash flows from operating activities, and a degradation of relationships with key vendors due to the Company's inability to pay these vendors on a timely basis.
 The most significant of these events was a necessary re-inoculation of its spirulina ponds in the first quarter of fiscal 2019, resulting in abnormally low spirulina production through August 2018.
 During this period, the Company drew \$1,250,000 on its line of credit to fund operations.
 In the fourth quarter of fiscal 2019, the Company experienced a sharp reduction in sales related the timing of customer orders and changes in its customers' inventory practices.
 To address the resulting cash flow shortage, the Company drew the remaining balance on its credit line in the fourth quarter of fiscal 2019.
-In April 2019, the Company obtained an unsecured loan of \$1,500,000 from Skywords Family Foundation, Inc., (Note 17) the proceeds of which were used to pay down accounts payable and for general operating capital purposes.
+In April 2019, the Company obtained an unsecured loan of \$1,500,000 from Skywords Family Foundation, Inc., (Note 6 and 16) the proceeds of which were used to pay down accounts payable and for general operating capital purposes.
+As of March 31, 2020, the Company met all required annual financial and debt covenants.

 Funds generated by operating activities and available cash are expected to continue to be the Company's most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
-In the first quarter of fiscal year 2020, the Company undertook strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.
-Given recent strong astaxanthin production and resulting high inventory levels, the Company also imposed a temporary reduction of astaxanthin production in order to eliminate variable production costs as inventory levels are reduced.
+In fiscal year 2020, the Company undertook strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.